DubiousCactus/matchbox/README.md

 ## Features

-- **DRY configuration with Hydra-Zen**: painlessly configure experiments and swap whole groups with the CLI, simpler and DRYier than Hydra!
+- **DRY configuration with [Hydra-Zen](https://mit-ll-responsible-ai.github.io/hydra-zen/index.html)**: painlessly configure experiments and swap whole groups with the CLI, simpler and DRYier than Hydra!
 - **Run isolation and experiment reproducibility**: Hydra isolates each of your run and saves a YAML file of your config so you can always backtrack in your ML experiments.
-- **Gorgeous terminal UI**: no more waiting for the slow Weights&Biases UI to load and sync, the curves are in your terminal!
+- **Gorgeous terminal UI**: no more waiting for the slow Weights&Biases UI to load and sync, the curves are in your terminal (thanks to [Plotext](https://github.com/piccolomo/plotext/))!
 An informative and good-looking progress bar lets you know just what you need to know.
-- **Weights & Biases integration**: of course, take advantage of WANDB when your code is ready to be launched into orbit.
+- **[Weights & Biases](https://wandb.ai) integration**: of course, take advantage of WANDB when your code is ready to be launched into orbit.
 - **Best-n model saver**: automatically deletes obsolete models from earlier epochs and only keeps the N best validation models on disk!